bajamircea/bajamircea.github.io/_posts/2018-09-17-avoid-too-many-smart-pointers.markdown

 You've got an entry point, say a class `program` with a `start` and a `stop` method.
 Then you have a class `house`, with a `kitchen` and a `living_room` both sharing the same `door`.
-The job is to instantiate the `house` and it's dependencies in `start` and delete it in `stop`.
+The job is to instantiate the `house` and its dependencies in `start` and delete it in `stop`.
 There is also a `shed`.
 It too has to be instantiated in `start` and deleted in `stop`.